stakeworld/stakeworld-website/README.md

 #### Scripts
 * `scripts/serve.sh` to serve a development copy
-* `scripts/build.sh`
+* `scripts/build.sh` to build a local copy
-* `scripts/deploy.sh` The website files are in branch master and are deployed to branch gh-pages, which is hosted on github.
+* `scripts/deploy.sh` to deploy to gh-pages.
+The website files are in branch master and are deployed to branch gh-pages, which is hosted on github.
 See [github deploymant](https://docusaurus.io/docs/next/deployment#deploying-to-github-pages)
-* You can try it on [stackblitz](https://stackblitz.com/github/stakeworld/stakeworld-website/tree/master/?file=README.md)
+* You can try the website directly on [stackblitz](https://stackblitz.com/github/stakeworld/stakeworld-website/tree/master/?file=README.md)

 ### Some git tips
 * To initialize your repo: `git init`,